elenichatz/Exploring_zbMath_Database/README.md

 # Exploring_zbMath_Database

-Insights and Impacts on AI
+This repository contains the code and data used in my thesis: Exploring zbMath Database: Insights and Impacts on AI